 Sarsina exudes Romanism from all pores.
 Here was born, around 250 BC, the Latin playwright Tito Maccio Plauto, to whom the main square and an important Festival are still dedicated today; the alleys of the charming old town are sprinkled with artifacts, combined with wonderful examples of Romanesque architecture, such as the warm red brick facade of the Basilica Santuario di San Vicinio, frequented by thousands of pilgrims for the imposition of the thaumaturgical "chain" of San Vicinio.

 But above all, Sarsina houses the National Archaeological Museum, undoubtedly one of the most important Archaeological Museums in northern Italy for the richness and variety of finds, still too little known.
 The collections of the Museum, of almost exclusively local provenance, although covering a chronological span extending from prehistory to late antiquity, concern in particular the Roman age.
-The funerary epigraphs are interesting, offering a social cross-section of the ancient Sassina; the large polychrome floor mosaic called the "Triumph of Dionysus", found in the city; the group of statues representing Phrygian and Egyptian deities, which constituted the most important sanctuary in northern Italy dedicated to these cults; as well as various furnishings, furnishings and the reconstruction of the dining room (triclinium) of a domus of the time.
+The funerary epigraphs are interesting, offering a social cross-section of the ancient Sassina; the large polychrome floor mosaic called the "Triumph of Dionysus", found in the city; the group of statues representing Phrygian and Egyptian deities, which constituted the most important sanctuary in northern Italy dedicated to these cults; as well as various furnishings, furniture and the reconstruction of the dining room (triclinium) of a domus of the time.

 If you do this itinerary in summer, do not miss one of the evenings of the Plautus Festival, the theatrical festival with guests of international importance organized every year since 1956 to remember Tito Maccio Plauto.